Seville Statement on Violence: Founding scientists

-Dissemination and Endorsements
+Dissemination and endorsements

 Once it was drafted and signed by the founding group in May, 1986, the Statement on Violence was disseminated around the world, as described in the newsletter that was issued three or four times a year from 1986 through 1994 as well as two occasions later in 2002 and 2003.

 The Statement has been published in over 150 scientific and popular journals, including versions translated into more than 20 languages.

 UNESCO decided to disseminate the Statement widely in a decision of the twenty-fifth session of the General Conference on 16 November 1989.
 In 1991, this led to publication and dissemination of a UNESCO brochure in English as well as in Spanish, French and Arabic.
 The brochure, with the subtitle "Preparing the Ground for the Constructing of Peace" helped prepare the ground for the UNESCO Culture of Peace Programme.

 By the time UNESCO published its brochure, the Statement had been endorsed or disseminated by 75 organizations, including formal endorsements by three of the major social science organizations of the United States, the American Anthropological Association, the American Psychological Association and the American Sociological Association.

 Practical implications

 Belief concerning the relationship between warfare and biology may have practical implications.
 It has been shown that if one believes that war is biologically determined, he or she is less likely to engage in activities to promote peace.
 Conversely, if one believes that war is not biologically determined, one is more likely to work for peace.

-In fact, according to international surveys in 1972 about half of all young people believed that war was biologically determined.
-The result was replicated by studies in Finland and the United States.
+According to an international survey of students in 1972, about half the respondents "favoured a hereditary theory of war and aggression".
+This result was replicated by studies in Finland and the United States.
 John Horgan reported in 2009 that 185 out of 205 surveyed students at Purdue University believed that humans would never stop fighting wars.